 To create a facsimile dust jacket that is a perfect reproduction of the original is, of course, impossible.
 However, the techniques I use when creating our facsimiles help in producing jackets that are as close to the originals as possible.
-All the jackets I scan are at least forty years old, and many have problems such as chipping, fading, rubbing, scuffing, and missing pieces.
+All the jackets I scan are at least forty-five years old, and many have problems such as chipping, fading, rubbing, scuffing, and missing pieces.
 In addition, some of the jackets have been price clipped.
 The clipped price will be restored if I am certain how it should appear.
 Otherwise it is left off the facsimile.

 Every effort is made to compensate for jacket irregularities, but occasionally some guesswork is needed when restoring a difficult scan.
 Size and color are the two most common problems in restoring jackets.
 Fortunately, the size of a jacket can easily be corrected.
 If the jacket you order does not fit your book, contact me, and I’ll find out why.
 I will then fix the problem or, if necessary, completely resize it to fit your book and then provide you with a new copy of the jacket.
 Basically, jackets can be resized to fit any book.
 All that is needed is the height, width, and spine width of the book.